 - [Always Primary] = All Zones are Freeway / Highway

 - [Always Secondary] = Arterial (takes traffic into / out of a freeway)

 - [Always Local] = street roads, and all other roads.

 - [Always Ramp] = ramp to / from a highway.

 - Gate Longitude: The specific longitude at which you’d like to setup your middle gate.
 Choose the column in your shapefile that has this value.
-This should only be used in conjunction with the Gate Latitude field.
-Choose “[Leave as Blank]” if you do not have a column with latitude values.
+This should only be used in conjunction with the Gate Longitude field.
+Choose “[Leave as Blank]” if you do not have a column with longitude values.

 Choose the fields that make sense for you.
 Below is an example of the fields we chose for our Oakland, CA example.

 Step 8: Click “Continue”.